Border Print Tutorial: How to Fussy Cut for a Bag

 Tip: Because there can be some waste when working with a border print, buy a little more than usual so you have plenty to work with.

-Keep up with Timeless Treasure at Facebook here and remember to enter the giveaway!
+Keep up with Timeless Treasure at Facebook here.
 Thank you Timeless Treasures!